Baldies: Gameplay

 The player can assign Baldies one of four job classes, indicated by the color of clothing representing their current role.
 The role of all Baldies can be changed by dropping them into the corresponding room of a house.
 Dropping Baldies into a house's bedroom is the only way to breed more Baldies.
 Red Baldies are workers that generate energy to terraform the playfield.
 Once four big houses are constructed, they can grow angel wings that let them fly.
 Blue Baldies act as builders of houses, barracks or laboratories.
 They can prevent structures from falling apart during a disaster.
 Grey Baldies function as soldiers to fight against Hairies.
 They can be equipped with weapons outside of barracks.
 White Baldies work as scientists at laboratories, making weapons and inventions by experimenting with animals that roam the playfield.
 Each structure has specific properties to assist the player.
 Without any kind of structure, the player is incapable of breeding Baldies, develop inventions or fabricate ammunition.

 There are hazards and traps scattered across the playfield that can prove beneficial or harmful to the Baldies and Hairies alike.
 The player can use environmental objects on the playfield like trees to hide Baldies for strategic purposes against Hairies.
 The game is over if all Baldies on the playfield are defeated by Hairies.
 Progress is manually saved after completing a level if a Memory Track cartridge is present, but the player can otherwise play through the game using passwords in the Atari Jaguar CD version.
-The PlayStation and Sega Saturn versions supports memory cards to save progress.
-The Jaguar CD version came bundled with a controller overlay and features support for the ProController.
-The PlayStation and Saturn versions supports the PlayStation Mouse and Shuttle Mouse respectively.
+The PlayStation and Sega Saturn versions support memory cards to save progress.
+The Jaguar CD version came bundled with a controller overlay and features support for the ProController, while the PlayStation and Saturn versions feature support for the PlayStation Mouse and Shuttle Mouse respectively.
 In the PC version, up to four players can participate in a multiplayer mode via local area network (LAN), where the last unit standing is the winner of the match.